dijam/graphile-jwt-example/README.md

 }
 ```

-JWT contains in its payload the id and the role of the associated user.
+JWT payload contains id and role of the associated user.

 ### Basic user information request

 With the JWT associated to user `1`, we can test if user with id `1` can see all data it is supposed to:

 ```